 Turns out plastic cups aren’t just for frat parties.
-From a telephone game that actually works, to a super fun and festive popper, here are 5 ways to reuse those remnants of your former life. 😉
+From a telephone game that actually works, to a super fun and festive popper, here are five ways to reuse plastic cups.

 Tie the neck of a balloon, cut off the end of the rounded part and and wrap this around the lip of the cup.
 Next, cut open open the other side of the cup.
 Add pom poms, pull back and POP!
 Note: Strong cups work best, If you’ve got flimsy ones, double up.

 Cut a small hole in the bottom of two cups.
 Connect with strong and secure with paper clips on either side.
 The key is keep the string completely taught and make sure nothing is touching it.
 Don’t expect perfect clarity, but you can actually hear someone’s voice from the other end, pretty cool.

 Sure you can stack plastic cups, but by simply adding cardboard pieces, kids can take it to the next level, building structures that are taller than them!

 Water gun + cups = super fun and worth the set up… every. single. time.
 (Yeah, I had to do that stacking thing a lot).